Steps for Admission

 If you have a disqualifying condition, you will be automatically considered for a waiver if/when you receive a Conditional Offer of Appointment.
 You need not write to request a waiver, nor should you send additional medical information to the Naval Academy for review.
 A waiver of the medical standard may be granted if both your academic record and medical history suggest the risk introduced by the disqualifying condition is justified by your potential for success as a midshipman and as a naval officer.
 Many candidates will be required to provide additional information to DoDMERB after their first disqualifying medical condition has been waived.
 This additional information may result in other disqualifying conditions - which will also be considered for waiver.

-Major medical considerations are summarized here.
+Major medical considerations are summarized in the Appendix A: Medical Considerations Document.
 This is not meant to be a comprehensive listing of all disqualifying conditions; it is a brief and general summary for your convenience.

 9. Candidate Fitness Assessment